gyorilab/emmaa/doc/dashboard/models_page.rst

 (for more details see: :ref:`dashboard_models_load_previous`).
 Links to the NDEx website where a network view of the model can be examined and to the Twitter account if available are provided.
+There are also two buttons in the top right corner of the first table:
+- "Subscribe" (might need to log in to see) that lets users subscribe to receive email notifications when the model has any updates.
+- "Chat" that opens up a dialogue window where users can chat with the model in natural language.
+Read more about this here: :ref:`chat_page`

 It is possible to download the models in various formats and the corresponding buttons are placed next.